mastering-js/masteringjs.io/tutorials/vue/scroll.md

 To create a custom scroll event in Vue, you must create a Custom Directive.
 Directives must be registered before the Vue instance.
 If you wish to only use a directive locally, components accept a `directives` option.
+The interesting thing about the `addEventListener` and `removeEventListener` is that they both must use the same function.
+Also, they must have two arguments, so you can write a function that never executes and use that for the second argument as shown below:

 <div id="app">
   <h1>Scroll and Watch</h1>